jckmrrssy/TrainScheduler/README.md

 # Train Scheduler

-This is a train scheduling application intended be used by a scheduling adminstrator to keep track of departures.
+This is a train scheduling application intended be used by a scheduling administrator to keep track of departures.
 Moment.js and Firebase are the featured technologies in this app.

 ## [Try it out](https://jckmrrssy.github.io/TrainScheduler/)